-- A bioreactor is a specially designed vessel which is built to support the growth of high concentration of microorganisms.
+- A bioreactor is a specially designed vessel that is built to support the growth of a high concentration of microorganisms.

 - It must be so designed that it is able to provide the optimum environments or conditions that will allow supporting the growth of the microorganisms.